 Let’s examine two in detail and look at the main differences: ACT vs SAT

-1. While SAT is an aptitude test, ACT is curriculum-based exam.
+1. While SAT is an aptitude test, ACT is a curriculum-based exam.
 Consistently good academic performers would prefer ACT as it would be on the lines of the tests they have been taking in their schools.
-SAT, on the other hand, is will appeal to the aspirants who have good reasoning skills and thrive on challenges.
-ACT vs SAT
+SAT, on the other hand, would appeal to the aspirants who have good reasoning skills and thrive on challenges.

-2. ACT has a wider syllabus that includes Math, English, Reading, Science and an optional writing test whereas SAT centres around Mathematics, critical reasoning and written English test only.
-ACT vs SAT
+2. ACT has a wider syllabus that includes Math, English, Reading, Science and an optional writing test whereas SAT involves Mathematics, critical reasoning and a written English test only.

-5. Both SAT and ACT has math section but again there is the difference.
+5. Both SAT and ACT have math sections, but, again, there is a difference.
 ACT includes complex concepts.
-You will be given a formula booklet along with ACT test paper, which is not in the case of SAT.
+You will be given a formula booklet along with the ACT test paper, which is not in the case of SAT.
 Extensive syllabus does not imply that ACT math is tougher than SAT.
-In fact SAT math questions are more direct and clear-cut as compared to SAT.
+In fact ACT math questions are more direct and clear-cut as compared to SAT.

-6. Writing test in ACT is optional, but SAT has made it obligatory.
+6. The writing test in ACT is optional, but SAT has made it obligatory.
 While taking ACT, one has the flexibility to take or not take the writing test depending on the stipulation of the college one is applying to.
-The final score however will not include in the evaluation for writing and it will appear as a separate component, for the schools to see, if required.
+The final score, however, will not include the evaluation of the writing test and appear as a separate component for the schools to see, if required.

-7. Blind guessing does not work as far as SAT is concerned as one is penalized for a wrong answer but when it comes to ACT, there is no negative marking.
-ACT vs SAT
+7. Blind guessing does not work as far as SAT is concerned as one is penalized for a wrong answer.
+However, when it comes to ACT, there is no negative marking.

-9. If you are walking lexicon and love vocabulary, SAT is going to excite you for sure.
-If vocab is not your cup of tea at all, ACT is a better fit.
-ACT vs SAT
+9. If you are a walking lexicon and love vocabulary, SAT is going to excite you for sure.
+If vocabulary is not your cup of tea at all, ACT is a better fit.

-10. ACT requires you to memorize much content and, therefore, necessitates a strong memory recall, SAT, on the other hand, requires you to be able to think on your feet and crack the test strategies.
-ACT vs SAT
+10. ACT requires you to memorize content and, therefore, necessitates a strong memory recall.
+SAT, on the other hand, requires you to be able to think on your feet and crack the test strategies.

 ACT presents a holistic picture of your capabilities and SAT gives an insight into your individual strengths.
-Deciding between the two is more to do with your individual fortes and inclinations as both carry same weight age as far as admission committee is concerned.
+Deciding between the two has got more to do with your individual fortes and inclinations as both carry the same weightage of the considerations the admission committee takes into account.